 Participants in our industry compete on several factors, including price, flexibility in transaction structure, customer service, reputation, market knowledge and speed in-decision making.
 We do not seek to compete primarily based on the interest rates we will offer, and we believe that some of our competitors may make loans with interest rates that will be comparable to or lower than the rates we offer.
-We may lose investment opportunities if we do not match our competitors' pricing, terms and structure, we may experience decreased net interest income and increased risk of credit loss.
+We may lose investment opportunities if we do not match our competitors' pricing, terms and structure.
+However, if we match our competitors' pricing, terms and structure, we may experience decreased net interest income and increased risk of credit loss.